Community of Caring

 3. PROGRAM BUILDER.
 The following programs are run and funded by Community of Caring.

-In June of 2017, Community of Caring created the Mountain Afterschool Program- Partnership with RE 1 School District.
+Mountain Afterschool Program- Partnership with RE 1 School District.
 Community of Caring funds a Program Director and several part-time activity leaders to head up eight after school clubs that provide activities, skill-building, year-round tutoring extended enrichment, and social competency for primarily at-risk students at the Cripple Creek-Victor High School.
 Our funds also provide services from “A Willow Bends”, a local counseling center.
 They specialize in substance use and abuse prevention, trauma therapy, and cognitive-behavioral therapy.
 So far in the 2017- 2018 school year, 67 children ages 8 through 18 have participated in the Afterschool program; nearly 20% of the entire school population!

 · Aspen Mine Center Client Services Case Management Program